Travel Guide: Mykonos Greece

 Oh, Greece.
 So dreamy.
 So beautiful.
 So welcoming and friendly.
 My first trip to Greece was truly amazing, so I wanted to share some of the highlights from the trip!
 Also check out Packing Essentials: Greece.

 We were invited by some friends to join them on their trip to Greece this past summer.
 Lucky us!
 We obviously couldn’t refuse an excuse to check Greece off of our travel list - and do it along with some of our besties.
 So we said YES and plans moved quickly from there.
 I normally would have been planning our itinerary for months leading up to the trip, but they had done a substantial amount of the planning by the time we were on board and we were somewhat along for the ride :) No complaints!
 We stopped in Athens before heading to the Cyclades Islands.
-We ended up visiting Kea, Kythnos, Siros, Dilos, and Mykonos.
-You can read more about all of the islands we visited on my Guide to the Cyclades (coming soon!).
+We ended up visiting Kea, Kythnos, Siros, and Mykonos.
+You can read more about all of the islands we visited on my Travel Guide: Cyclades Islands.

 In the meantime, I wanted to focus on Mykonos.
 Because man, did it exceed my expectations!
 I had a few presumptions about Mykonos.
 I knew it was a party scene.
 I knew it was frequented by tourists.
 I knew it was sometimes ranked secondary to Santorini.
 But I also knew it would be gorgeous and I knew we would have a glimpse of those windmills I kept seeing all over Instagram.
 That was about it!
 I had no clue what to expect in terms of food and no idea what else the island had to offer aside from about 50 bars!